List of NCIS: Los Angeles characters: Michelle Hanna (a.k.a. Quinn)

-Michelle Hanna (portrayed by Indira G. Wilson in season 3 and Aunjanue Ellis in seasons 4-6 & 8) is Sam's wife.
-She is a former CIA agent, and she has a history with Sidorov (a known terrorist and arms dealer).
+Michelle Hanna (portrayed by Indira G. Wilson in season 3 and Aunjanue Ellis in seasons 4–6 & 8) is Sam's wife.
+She is a former CIA officer, and she has a history with Sidorov (a known terrorist and arms dealer).
 She often goes undercover as his girlfriend/assassin.
 She remained dormant for a period of time after she and Sam got married and had their daughter Kamran, but she has recently gotten back into the game.
 Sam is extremely protective of her, although she has been shown to be more than capable of protecting herself.
 She has even been thrown out of a high rise (end of season four) and saves herself while Kensi is fighting other opponents.

 In the episode "Humbug" she surprised her husband by bringing their son Aiden home for Christmas.
 Unfortunately, in the two-part finale to Season Eight, she is abducted by terrorists working for Tahir Khaled (the warlord brother of Jada Khaled, a Sudanese woman Sam once employed as an intelligence asset) and tragically dies of suffocation.

 Joelle Taylor

-Joelle Taylor (portrayed by Elizabeth Bogush) was G. Callen's girlfriend in 2014-2016.
+Joelle Taylor (portrayed by Elizabeth Bogush) was G. Callen's girlfriend in 2014–2016.
 Introduced in "War Cries", they met on a blind date arranged by Sam and Michelle, who knew her from teaching their daughter in kindergarten.
 She is mentioned sporadically until "Humbug".
 After a malware robbery Joelle's life was put in danger and Callen had to put his life in danger to save her and at the same time revealing his true identity of being an NCIS agent.
 She was initially hurt by this revelation, pointing out that "humbug" refers to deception, then asking Callen to leave.
 She later opens the door to possibly continuing their relationship if she can get to know who Callen really is.

 In "Black Wind", Sam confirms that Callen and Joelle are still together.
 Callen also tells Deeks that Joelle is fine in "Fighting Shadows".
 In "Cancel Christmas" Callen reveals that he and Joelle have broken up, but they are still going to spend Christmas together to avoid being lonely.

-In "Payback", Joelle is revealed to be an undercover CIA agent assigned to spy on Callen, and that she is married with a child.
+In "Payback", Joelle is revealed to be an undercover CIA officer assigned to spy on Callen, and that she is married with a child.
 Despite having genuine feelings for Callen, their relationship is completely severed.